FernandoFiorini/Cashback-Java/README.md

 # 💰 Cashback Java API

-A backend project built in **Java** for managing a complete **cashback system**, including ticket processing, campaign management, and cashback distribution tracking.
+A simple backend project built in **Java** for managing a **cashback system**, including ticket processing, campaign management, and cashback distribution tracking.

 This project uses **PostgreSQL** as its primary database.